[Guide] - Crostini Multi Container to Debian ArchLinux Ubuntu ✅

 For safety first keep the original debian penguin unchanged and just enable the #crostini-multi-container flag and add one more!

-🖱️Add a Linux to your penguin sommelier first:🖱️ ## Crostini Vibes Enable and Become an LXC Expert:
+🖱️Add a Linux to your penguin sommelier first:🖱️

 Turn on the flag for multiple containers.